haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Tree visualization and correction tool -- Aaron's?

-TODO: Enable some limited visualization of the tracking within the Jupyter notebook
+TODO: Enable some limited visualization of the tracks within the Jupyter notebook

 # Training BlastoSPIM-trained models on other Ground-Truth Datasets (Jupyter notebook running on GPU)

+You can train a model on a machine with no cuda-capable GPU(s).

+For that, simply make sure that have completed the setup steps above.

+Then, open the jupyter notebook called 'FineTuneModelExample.ipynb'

+Evaluate cells in that notebook.
+Please note that the training will be much slower than if you were training on a GPU.

-## WARNING: install procedure depends on configuration of your university / institute's computing environment
+## WARNING: for use on a GPU, install procedure depends on configuration of your university / institute's computing environment

 You need a device with cuda-capable GPU(s) for this fine-tuning notebook.